 #3 Mix the artwork and security design as early as possible

 So what's the story here?

 Passports and ID documents are also a showcase for the country issuing them.
 They should engender pride in the holder.
 It is essential that the security of these documents is integrated closely with the artwork chosen by the customer, and leads to an aesthetically pleasing product.

 Why is it important?

 This approach will create a coherent and harmonious product.
-Carefully chosen colors and style should balance and, when different secure elements and repeated information are connected together, they should still be detectable and recognizable easily.
+Carefully chosen colours and styles should balance and, when different secure elements and repeated information are connected, they should still be detectable and recognizable easily.
 It should also hide the information that is meant to be hidden, or put into the background.